-The long-term monitoring plot in the core area of the Reserve was established in 1982 with an area of 0.2-ha, and was expanded to 1-ha in 1992.
-The plot was divided into 400 contiguous 5×5m subplots and numbered permanent stakes were placed at the corners of each subplot (Fig. 2).
-In 1992, all trees ≥1 cm diameter at breast height (DBH) were tagged, measured, mapped and identified to a species level (a total of 107 species).
-The plot was re-visited to record deaths, add and tag recruits that attained a DBH of 1 cm and renew measurements of DBH of survivals in 1994, 1999 and 2004.
+The long-term monitoring plot was located in the core area of the Reserve.
+It was not easy to find another similar plot in core area, which has been protected for approximately 400 years.
+The monitoring plot was established in 1982 with an area of 0.2-ha, and was expanded to 1-ha in 1992.
+The plot was divided into 400 contiguous 5×5 m sub-plots to study the biomass and stem fluxes of different forest gaps.
+Numbered permanent stakes were placed at the corners of each sub-plot (Fig. 2).
+In 1992, all trees ≥ 1 cm diameter at breast height (DBH) were tagged, measured, mapped and identified to a species level (a total of 107 species).
+The plot was revisited to record deaths, add and tag recruits that attained a DBH of 1 cm and renew measurements of DBH of survivals in 1994, 1999 and 2004.